-Minimal Word Art impart more with less.
-To extract value begs more of the observer than to simply read them and to absorb their surface meaning.
-The reader or observer must engage with the work.
+Language is forever evolving: Word Art imparts more with less.
+To extract value begs more of the observer than to simply read them and absorb their surface meaning.

 Minimal Word Art attempts to dive beneath the interpretation of symbols and meld them with your perceived or actual experience.
-Spend time looking, feeling, and realising the depth and longevity of human existence.
+Spend time looking, feeling, and realising the depth and longevity of human civilisation.

 Consider each word singly or collectively in the broad context in which they were written as well as in the conditions under which you are now reading them.